faigdavid/testnet_bitcoin_project/README.md

-Project for job application.
+##Project for job application.

-Nodejs libraries:
+##Nodejs libraries:<br/>

-  npm install blockcypher
+    * npm install blockcypher

-  npm install bitcoinjs-lib@3.2.1
+    * npm install bitcoinjs-lib@3.2.1

-Note: the bitcoinjs-lib version matters.
-Key signing doesn't work for blockcypher in the latest version.
+*Note: the bitcoinjs-lib version matters.
+Key signing doesn't work for blockcypher in the latest version.*

-blockcypher_project.js:
+##blockcypher_project.js:<br/>
     Makes a transaction from my testnet address to the faucet I got the coins from.

-balance.html:
+##balance.html:<br/>

-  Simple html page that asks blockcypher api for bitcoin balance from a given address.
+    * Simple html page that asks blockcypher api for bitcoin balance from a given address.

   Can also generate a random testnet address.